-This universal acceptance allows a consumer to rely less on cash, so consumers can carry less cash, which is therefore less likely to be lost or stolen.
+This universal acceptance allows a consumer to rely less on cash.
+Consumers can deposit excess cash with banks to earn money through savings until they are ready to use it.
 Credit card payments also create a record of purchases, which is convenient for later record keeping.
 When banks and finance companies compete to issue credit, they often offer gifts or rewards to encourage purchases.
 In some situations, such as when it comes to purchasing airline tickets or hotel reservations, it's difficult to complete the transaction without a credit card.

 Credit cards create security against cash theft, but they also create opportunities for credit fraud and even for identity theft.
 A lost or stolen credit card can be used to extend credit to a fraudulent purchaser.
 It can also provide personal information that can then be used to assume your financial identity, usually without your knowing it.
 You should therefore, handle your credit cards carefully and be aware of publicized fraud alerts.
 Failure to do so may leave you responsible for purchases you did not make-or enjoy.
-Currently, there are a number of bank apps that can be utilized to review your credit card transactions in real time in order to ensure against cash theft or credit fraud, such as the TD MySpend app.
+Currently, there are a number of bank apps that can be utilized to review your credit card transactions in real time in order to ensure against cash theft or credit fraud.
 Look to see if your bank has such an app.